inpsyde/composer-asset-compiler/README.md

 ```

 we are telling the plugin to run using `"ci"` environment, and if no setting can be found for that
-environment, then fallback to settings for `"default-no-dev"` environment if available.
+environment, then fallback to settings for `"$default-no-dev"` environment if available.

 ---